The Rising (TV series)

 The Rising is a 2022 British supernatural crime drama television series produced by Sky Studios.
-It is based on the 2017 Belgian series (Hotel) Beau Séjour, created by Bert Van Dael and Sanne Nuyens.
+It is based on the 2017 Belgian series Hotel Beau Séjour, created by Bert Van Dael and Sanne Nuyens.

 Synopsis

-The Rising tells the story of Neve Kelly, a young girl who finds out that she is dead.
-Once she realizes that she has been murdered, she determines to find her killer and get justice.
+The Rising tells the story of Neve Kelly, a young woman who finds out that she is dead.
+After realising that she has been murdered, she determines to find her killer and get justice.
 As she begins her investigation, Neve discovers that she has the ability to interfere in the world around her as well as interact with certain individuals, one of whom she grows close to.